JVM-RingBuffer/RingBuffer/README.md

 ## Motivation

 This library can be useful when there is a single thread executing the business logic, that has to take instructions from multiple producer threads and send results to multiple consumer threads.
-An example of this is the implementation of a trading algorithm.
-When latency must be low, synchronization is too expensive and so this library provides a means to communicate between threads while avoiding locks on the latency-sensitive one.
+When nanoseconds count, synchronization is too expensive and so this library provides a means to communicate between threads while avoiding locks on the latency-sensitive one.

 ## Thread priority and affinity